arj03/ssb-new-format/README.md

    learning towards the same-as option.
  - Message size restriction?
 Might be good to lift it from 16kb to something like 64kb?
+ - Multiple signing key types:
+   %tr82vmrplCxXQNxQsl3vbIzg+EjT0ZtT0jZMF5ZiHqM=.sha256

 # Content

-Must include the following fields from the old format: timestamp, author and type.
+Should include the following fields from the old format: timestamp and type.
 Still schemaless.

 The content should be encoded in a canonical format.
 With the same encoding as the overall message format.
 I don't think the format needs very much more than what json support.
 Most importantly it must be well spec'ed.
 Preferably with multiple existing implementations.

-While we are at it, we should support multiple signing types.

-Also define a better way of specifying private messages instead of it being just a special string.
+Define a better way of specifying private messages instead of it being just a special string.

 Considerations: